leighgordy/csv-dynamodb-builder/README.md

 ## issues
 ### Querying tables
-If you are using the CLI you need to remember to provide the local settings in its call `--endpoint-url` and `--region` as follows.
+If you are also using the CLI you need to remember to provide the local settings in its call `--endpoint-url` and `--region` as follows.

 ```
 aws dynamodb --endpoint-url http://localhost:8000 list-tables --region us-west-2
 ```
-Otherwise cli returns nothing!

 ### Simple aws cli Table Query
 Leaving note of it here as it's hard to remember!